Help! My Dog Is Overweight

 You can also go with a prescription dog food made specifically for weight loss.

 “Just make sure to discuss any diet change with your veterinarian,” Dr. Marteney said.
-That’s because you want to make sure you’re transitioning your pup safely and to a food that’s best for him.
+They can help you make sure you’re choosing the best food possible for your dog and that you’re transitioning him safely to a new food.

 Watch the treats

-Giving your dog treats can add on to his calorie intake pretty easily, so you might want to be careful about just how much you give him while he’s trying to lose weight.
+Giving your dog treats can add on to his calorie intake pretty easily, so you should be careful about just how many you give him while he’s trying to lose weight.
+Most vets recommend that treats make up only around 10 percent of a dog’s caloric intake.

 “Make sure to pay close attention to any treats or table food your dog is receiving — those are calories, too,” Dr. Marteney said.
 “A 1-ounce piece of cheese for a 20-pound dog is like an average adult eating two and a half cheeseburgers.
 A little bit adds up quickly.”